roobert/roobert.github.io/_posts/2022-12-03-Extending-Neovim.md

 ## [Conclusion](#conclusion)

-Hopefully this article has helped explain how to establish a solid base system for Neovim along with how to the core components work together along with how to extend it to support new languages that you'd like to work with and keep everything up-to-date!
+Hopefully this article has helped explain how to establish a solid base system for Neovim using LunarVim, how the core components work together, how to configure and extend them to support new languages that you'd like to work with, along with how to keep everything up-to-date!

 You can check out my Neovim/LunarVim config [here](https://github.com/roobert/dotfiles/blob/master/.config/lvim/config.lua) and my theme [here](https://github.com/roobert/nightshift.vim).